guitarmarx/dovecot-image/README.md

 # Dovecot-Image

-this docker image uses dovecot to provide a basic imap server. this image depends on a running mysql image to store the unser login informations.
+this docker image uses dovecot to provide a basic imap server.
+This image depends on a running mysql image to store the unser login informations.

 ## Quickstart